-Prices of Scrap Metals are always very important to scrap recycling industry.
+Prices of Scrap Metals are always very important to the scrap recycling industry.
 When scrap prices are in a downward trend for a long period, recycling rates decrease with the trend and scrap metal firms struggle to make a profit.
 The current scenario is exactly the same as scrap metal firms are getting hammered across the globe due to all-time low scrap prices.

 Scrap Prices Are at All-Time Low

 2015 was a disaster for scrap traders and recyclers as throughout a year of continued downward price movement across the metals.

 According to BBC, prices of scrap steel are around half of what they were at the start of 2015.
 In August 2015, the prices of car scrap metals in Wales were between £50- £60 where prices of the same scrap metals were around £100-£110, £120-£125 and £140 in 2014, 2013 and 2012 respectively.
 This demonstrates that while 2015 was harsh, the downward trend has been in progress now for a number of years.